TN0123/Schematic/CONTRIBUTING.md

 If you have questions about contributing:

-1. Check the documentation
-2. Search existing issues and discussions
+1. Search existing issues and discussions
-3. Create a new issue with the "question" label
+2. Create a new issue with the "question" label
-4. Join our community discussions
+3. Join our community discussions

 Thank you for contributing to Schematic!
 Your contributions help make this project better for everyone.